JustPaul99/Stability_Analysis_RD/README.md

 ## 📈 Workflow Overview

-This repository includes two scripts for generating and analyzing data from the Extended klausmeier model with stochastic dynamical noise.
-For the variations we used in the different experiments slight adaptations are neccessary of the code to make it functional, but if needed, can be sent upon request.
-(You can just make different forloops with the different parametersettings that you are interested in.)
+This repository includes two scripts for creating multiple datasets from the Extended klausmeier model with stochastic dynamical noise that have been analyzed for stability.
+One specific experimental setup has been provided for the creating of the datasets for different noise situations.
+For other experimental setups, you can follow the values in Table 1 of the paper and make forloops around these values.

 ### 1. **Simulation & Analysis Script**
 **File:** `simulate_and_analyze_combined.m`
 This script combines the simulation (`simulate_Klausmeier.m`) and analysis (`analyze_data.m`) functions to:
-- Run multiple simulations across parameter ranges
+- Run multiple simulations across different experimentsettings
 - Extract fitted stability parameters from each run
 - Save raw data and basic plots for inspection